Fridrif27/ZenHomes/README.md

 Description

-ZenHomes is a comprehensive web application designed to manage energy consumption data for residential properties.
+ZenHomes is a comprehensive web application designed to manage consumption data for residential properties.
 It provides a seamless interface for property owners, energy providers, and administrators to monitor and manage meter readings efficiently.
 The project prioritizes clean code practices, scalability, and a user-friendly experience.

 Features